HewlettPackard/GlobalDashboardPS/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/4309as0cbnf0j3j5?svg=true)](https://ci.appveyor.com/project/rumart/globaldashboardps)

-This is a work in progress repo for creating a PS module for working with the HPE OneView Global Dashboard REST API
+This is a work in progress repo for creating a PS module for working with the HPE OneView Global Dashboard REST API.
+Keep track of changes in the [changelog](changelog.md)

 The module is published to the [Powershell Gallery](https://www.powershellgallery.com/packages/GlobalDashboardPS).
 To install directly (note that you need to have Powershell get for this, please refer to the PS Gallery for more information):